Pearls (Elkie Brooks album)

-Pearls is an album by English singer Elkie Brooks, released in 1981.
+Pearls is the fifth studio album by English singer Elkie Brooks, released in 1981.
 It is in part a compilation album, featuring earlier singles by Brooks mixed with newly recorded material.
 It went on to become a major hit in the United Kingdom – the biggest of her career.

 Background

 With the relative disappointment of Brooks' previous album, Live and Learn, A&M decided to release a compilation of her biggest hits and newly recorded material aimed firmly at the middle of the road audience.
 The new material was produced by Elton John's producer Gus Dudgeon.
 Pearls peaked at number 2 in the UK Albums Chart, staying on the chart for 79 weeks.
 It was first released on CD in 1985.
 Pearls remains Brooks' biggest selling album.